Estadio Antonio Domínguez Alfonso: Other uses

-With Estadio Antonio Domínguez Alfonso being a multi-purpose stadium, it is able to host non-football events such as concerts, athletics and other sports.
+The stadium also hosts non-football events such as concerts, athletics and other sports.

+Athletics

+The stadium is the host of the Meeting Arona Pruebas Combinadas, an annual combined events international competition.

 Concerts

-Away from sporting evets, the stadium is capable of providing a suitable space for concerts, being able to accommodate in the region of 27,000 spectators for such events - making it a preferable venue for artists looking to perform on the island as part of their tour dates.
-Notable performances include Latin music sensation Ricky Martin, Marc Anthony, Malú, Pablo Alborán, Jorge Drexler and Carlos Vives.
+The stadium is a space for concerts, being able to accommodate in the region of 27,000 spectators for such events.
+Notable performances include Puerto Rican singer and musician Ricky Martin, Marc Anthony, Malú, Pablo Alborán, Jorge Drexler and Carlos Vives.

 Arona Summer Festival

-One of the biggest non-football events hosted by the stadium is the Arona Summer Festival, an emerging electronic music festival that's held in collaboration with the Ministry of Sound that has counted some of the world's biggest names in DJ'ing as part of its line-ups.
-In the first year of the festival in August 2011, the festival was headlined by David Guetta, with other notable performances from Roger Sanchez, Rinôçérôse and The Zombie Kids.
+One of the largest non-football events hosted by the stadium is the Arona Summer Festival, an electronic music festival held in collaboration with the Ministry of Sound.
+In the first year of the festival in August 2011, the festival was headlined by David Guetta, with performances from Roger Sanchez, Rinôçérôse and The Zombie Kids.

-The second year of the festival, held in August 2012, didn't disappoint, with the second edition being headlined by Avicii whilst it featured performances by Dimitri Vegas & Like Mike, Sean Paul and Nervo.
-Continuing its procurement of some of the world's biggest DJs, the third edition of the festival was headlined by Swedish DJ Alesso, whilst Nervo and The Zombie Kids returned for their second performance at the festival.
+The second year of the festival, held in August 2012, was headlined by Avicii whilst it featured performances by Dimitri Vegas & Like Mike, Sean Paul and Nervo.
+The third edition of the festival was headlined by Swedish DJ Alesso, whilst Nervo and The Zombie Kids returned for their second performance at the festival.
 Other notable performers include Redfoo, of LMFAO and Michael Calfan.

 In subsequent years, the festival has seen performances from Armin van Buuren, Brian Cross, Danny Ávila, Deadmau5, Deorro, Don Diablo, Guy Gerber, Julian Jordan, Kryder, Nicky Romero, Oliver Heldens, Otto Knows, Pendulum, Rudimental, Sander van Doorn, Showtek, Steve Angello, Steve Aoki, Tchami, Tom Staar and Ummet Ozcan.